madhusudhand/atom-angular2/README.md

-## atom-angular2 [A L P H A]
+## atom-angular-2
 A complete package for Angular 2 app development.
+[BETA]

 **Note:**